-On October 4, 2021, the Company redeemed all of the previously outstanding 9.875% Notes due 2027 at a redemption price of 111.94% of the principal amount thereof plus accrued and unpaid interest thereon to, but excluding, the redemption date.
-See Note 1(s) for additional information.
+On October 4, 2021, the Companies redeemed all of the previously outstanding 2027 Notes at a redemption price of 111.94% of the principal amount thereof plus accrued and unpaid interest thereon to, but excluding, the redemption date.
+See Note 2 for further discussion of the Companies' redemption of the 2027 Notes.

-On January 23, 2020, the Companies issued \$250.0 million principal amount of 6.625% Senior Notes due 2028 in a private offering pursuant to Rule 144A and Regulation S under the Securities Act.
+On January 23, 2020, the Companies issued \$250 million principal amount of 6.625% Senior Notes due 2028 in a private offering pursuant to Rule 144A and Regulation S under the Securities Act.
 The 2028 Notes were issued at a price of 100.00% of the principal amount to yield 6.625%.

 The 2028 Notes mature on January 15, 2028.
 Interest is payable on the 2028 Notes on January 15 and July 15 of each year.
-The 2028 Notes are senior, unsecured obligations of the Company and rank equally in right of payment to all of the Company's existing and future senior debt and senior in right of payment to all of the Company's existing and future subordinated debt.
+The 2028 Notes are senior, unsecured obligations of the Company and rank equally in right of payment to all of the Company's existing and future senior debt and senior in right of payment to all of the Company's existing and future secured debt.
 The 2028 Notes are effectively subordinated to any of the Company's existing and future secured debt, to the extent of the value of the assets securing such debt.
-The obligations under the 2028 Notes are jointly and severally guaranteed by the Guarantors.
-The obligations under the 2028 Notes are required to be guaranteed by all of the Company's Restricted Subsidiaries (as defined by the indenture governing the 2028 Notes), other than (i) subsidiaries that have assets with a book value of not more than \$2.0 million and that do not guarantee certain other indebtedness and (ii) Unrestricted Subsidiaries (as defined by the indenture governing the 2028 Notes).
-All of the Company's subsidiaries are Guarantors, with the exception of AW Mortgage, which holds the interests in the Company's two unconsolidated mortgage joint ventures, and which has been designated an Unrestricted Subsidiary pursuant to the indenture governing the 2028 Notes.
-As of and for the fiscal quarter ended August 31, 2021, AW Mortgage recognized equity in earnings of \$1.8 million and had \$4.2 million of assets and no liabilities.
+The obligations under the 2028 Notes are jointly and severally guaranteed by all of the Company's Restricted Subsidiaries (as defined by the indenture governing the 2028 Notes), other than (i) subsidiaries that have assets with a book value of not more than \$2.0 million and that do not guarantee certain other indebtedness and (ii) Unrestricted Subsidiaries (as defined by the indenture governing the 2028 Notes) (all such Restricted Subsidiaries providing guarantees, the "Guarantors").
+All of the Company's two unconsolidated mortgage joint ventures, and which has been designated an Unrestricted Subsidiary pursuant to the indenture governing the 2028 Notes.
+As of and for the six months ended November 30, 2021, AW Mortgage recognized equity in earnings of \$3.9 million and had \$4.6 million of assets and no liabilities.